chrisalexander/blog/_posts/2010-05-20-twitter-for-iphone-released-improves-twitter-for-the-masses.md

 ---
 layout: post
-heading: 'Twitter for iPhone Released, Improves Twitter For The Masses'
+heading: 'Twitter for iPhone Released'
+subheading: 'Improves Twitter For The Masses'
 categories: twitter
 ---